Real-space density profile reconstruction of stacked voids: Testing the method with a simulated stacked void

+To further check for consistency we also reproject the reconstructed spherical void (Fig. \ref{riproiezione}).
+This is an important sanity check for the reconstruction algorithm.
+In ill-conditioned problems, noise can easily blow up and completely dominate the results.

+For this particular problem of reconstruction, we have the possibility to re-invert the procedure by projecting the reconstructed density profile to check if its projection matches the projected profile $I(r_{\mathrm{p}})$ from which we made the reconstruction.
+In the case of data with noise, the consistency test allows us to check results: the match of the reprojection can be used to validate the reconstruction for the profiles when applying the algorithm to real data, where the ill-conditioning due to noise must be dominated.
+So, in addition to the robustness of the method (that uses chi-square, AICc criteria and also bootstrap analysis to obtain a profile acceptable within the error bars), we have here an independent quality test validating the reconstruction.

-To further check for consistency we also reproject the reconstructed spherical void (Figure \ref{riproiezione}).
-The reprojection matches the initial projection $I(r_{p})$ (within the error bars), validating the reconstruction.
-The $I(r_{p})$ is obtained from the simulation, by projecting the positions of galaxies and counting galaxies in radial bins on the plane of the projection.
-While the inner points of the profile are noisier as expected, we get high quality information for the part of the void where the density rises from low to high values near the wall.
+Fig. \ref{riproiezione} shows the result of this test for the simulated void: the reprojection matches the initial projection $I(r_{\mathrm{p}})$ (within the error bars), validating the reconstruction.
+The $I(r_{\mathrm{p}})$ is obtained from the simulation, by projecting the positions of galaxies and counting galaxies in radial bins on the plane of the projection.
+While the inner points of the profile are noisier as expected, we get high-quality information for the part of the void where the density rises from low to high values near the wall. \\